blazed-space/fire-vue/README.md

-# blazed-xyz
+# Fire for Vue
-Blazed Publishing main website
+Simple website starter for Vite+Vue 3.